Channels

 timestamp

-Timestamp when the message was first received by the Ably, as milliseconds since the epoch.
+Timestamp when the message was first received by the Ably, as a Time object.

 encoding